magacoin/magacoin/src/leveldb/README.md

     readseq      :       0.423 micros/op;  261.8 MB/s
     readreverse  :       0.663 micros/op;  166.9 MB/s

-Some of the high cost of reads comes from repeated decompression of blocks read from disk.
-If we supply enough cache to the leveldb so it can hold the uncompressed blocks in memory, the read performance improves again:
+Some of the high cost of reads comes from repeated decompression of bricks read from disk.
+If we supply enough cache to the leveldb so it can hold the uncompressed bricks in memory, the read performance improves again:

     readrandom   :       9.775 micros/op;  (approximately 100,000 reads per second before compaction)
     readrandom   :       5.215 micros/op;  (approximately 190,000 reads per second after compaction)